© 2026 Rentokil Initial plc and subject to the conditions in the Legal statement

 If a doctor has ever “identified” bed bug bites on you or a loved one, they are likely just speculating.
 It is not scientifically possible to distinguish between bites from different insects.
 Not to mention, everyone reacts differently.
 Only 40-50% of people even react to bed bug bites at all.

-DIY bed bug treatments are largely ineffective.
+DIY bed bug control is largely ineffective.
 Aside from the fact that bed bugs are becoming increasingly resistant to over-the-counter solutions, eliminating EVERY single adult bed bug, egg, and larva is a very daunting task.
 Be that as it may, bed bug removal professionals like the experts at Western Exterminator have the necessary training and tools to tackle it.
-Take the guesswork out of bed bug control.
-Count on Western to get rid of every last one.